jep7453/checkers-app/docs/DesignDoc.md

 > - if white player: go through each piece and see if there is a valid move for it to make
 > - if red player: flip board and do the same thing. algorithm only works one way

+>
+>The Model Tier is responsible for the domain enitites and the logic of the game.
+It communicates with the UI Tier
+>and check if the game rules are being correctly adhered.
+It has CheckerBoard, Checker, Game, Move, Player, Position
+>and Square classes.
+>The CheckerBoard class creates a checkerboard for the players, and utilizes the checker and square to present a fully
+>functional checker board.
+The move class is a place holder for the position and players of the Model Tier classes.
+>The Checkerboard class contains the logic for the simple move, single jump, multiple jump moves and promotion to king.
+>The game class starts the game for the player after the checkerboard is set, and when a move is made acroos the board,
+>the move class checks for the validity of the move made by the user.
+If the move is right, depending on the
+>type of move then the captured piece was removed from the checkerboard.
 ### Design Improvements
 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct